-3.5.2 Standard plotting
+3.5.3 Standard plotting

-plotmodelobs : Plot the flux values of both the model and observed data as a function of frequency. plotflux : Plot region flux and a function of frequency. plotspecindex : Plot the spectral index fits for each region. plotcurvespec : Plot curvature (fitpoly) against spectral index for a given dataset.
+plotmodelobs: Plot the flux values of both the model and observed data as a function of frequency.

+plotflux: Plot region flux and a function of frequency.

+plotspecindex: Plot the spectral index fits for each region. plotcurvespec: Plot curvature (fitpoly) against spectral index for a given dataset.

-Parameters set prior to running command Standard global plotting parameters (see Section 3.5.4)
+Parameters set prior to running command Standard global plotting parameters (see Section 3.5.5)

-dataset .....: Select for which data set the results should be plotted. model .....:: (plotmodelobs only) Select for which model results should be plotted.
+Parameters set within the main command dataset:: Select for which data set the results should be plotted. model:: (plotmodelobs only) Select for which model the results should be plotted.

 Standard scatter plots can also be a key tool in the analysis of a data set.
 A range of useful plots are therefore provided within BRATS.
 These plots can either be to output to screen (default) or to an image file (see Section 3.6.1 for further details).
-Where a large number of plots exists (e.g. model values vs observed flux in a large 20,000 regions data set) it is recommended that the 'skip' parameter is used to select a subset of the data (see Section 3.5.4).
+Where a large number of plots exists (e.g. model values vs observed flux in a large 20,000 regions data set) it is recommended that the 'skip' parameter is used to select a subset of the data (see Section 3.5.5).

-3.5.3 Flux maps
+3.5.4 Flux maps

-fluxmap : Create a standard flux map by plotting t he flux of a source as s a function of position.
-Note only flux above the original flux cut made when loadin g the data will be plo otted.
+fluxmap: Create a standard flux map by plotting the flux of a source as a function of position.
+Note only flux above the original flux cut made when loading the data will be plotted.

-Parameters set prior to running command Standard global plotting parameters (see Section 3.5.4)
+Parameters set prior to running command Standard global plotting parameters (see Section 3.5.5)